Skparab1/randomizing-algorithm/README.md

 - **Important: This algorithm IS predictable and not meant for actual use.
 It will generate varying numbers that may appear to be random, but the are predictable.**

+- Also, I'm working on a prototype algorithm that will randomize the list using the same algorithm rather than shuffling it

 - Open a pull request or issue if you spot any problems

 # how it works